 Section 10.01.
-Supplemental Indentures Without Consent of Holders
+Supplemental Indentures Without Consent of Holders.
+Section 14.01 of the Base Indenture shall be superseded by this Section 10.01, and any reference in the Base Indenture to Section 14.01 shall be deemed to refer instead to this Section 10.01.
 The Company, when authorized by the resolutions of the Board of Directors, and the Trustee, at the Company's expense and direction, may from time to time and at any time enter into an indenture or indentures supplemental hereto for one or more of the following purposes: